Individualized Policy Evaluation and Learning under Clustered Network Interference: Empirical Application

 \subsection{Setup}

-The experiment was conducted in two regions in Bogota, Colombia: San Cristobal and Suba.
+The experiment was conducted in two regions of Bogota, Colombia: San Cristobal and Suba.
 In each region, the researchers recruited households that have one to five schoolchildren, and within each household, the children were randomized to enroll in the cash transfer program.
 Specifically, the researchers stratified children based on locality (San Cristobal or Suba), type of school (public or private), gender, and grade level.
-While within each stratum, each child had an equal probability of receiving treatment, the treatment assignment probabilities varied between children within each household if they belong to different strata.
+While within each stratum, every child had an equal probability of receiving treatment, the treatment assignment probabilities varied across strata.
 The original treatment randomization probability for each stratum is known, and is on average $0.63$ for children in San Cristobal and $0.45$ for those in Suba.
 Since randomization was based on fine strata that include gender and grade level, almost all children within each household belong to different strata.
-Therefore, we can assume that the treatment assignment mechanisms across children are conditionally independent of one another and satisfy Assumption~\ref{ass:factorCPS}.
+Therefore, we can assume that the treatment assignment mechanisms for children are conditionally independent of one another and satisfy Assumption~\ref{ass:factorCPS}.

 Previous studies focused on estimating the effects of the conditional cash transfer program on the attendance rate of students.
 The program was designed such that enrolled students received cash subsidies if they attended school at least 80\% of the time in a given month.
 For example, the original study estimated the spillover effects on the siblings of an enrolled student in the same household \citep{barrera2011improving}.
 In our application, we analyze the same dataset (a total of 1010 households with 2129 students) as the one examined by \cite{park2022efficient} who developed and applied semiparametric efficient estimators to estimate the direct and spillover effects of the program on school attendance rates.